Magic Mushrooms & Cancer

-“Functional connectivity neuroimaging studies are beginning to reveal that hyperconnectivity in the default mode neural network is increased for people with depression and that greater hyperconnectivity is also associated with the duration of a depressive episode,” explains Thomas during an interview with SurvivorNet.
-“Psilocybin is a serotonin-2a receptor agonist that is able to disrupt these dysfunctional neural network circuits found in depression.
+"Functional connectivity neuroimaging studies are beginning to reveal that hyperconnectivity in the default mode neural network is increased for people with depression and that greater hyperconnectivity is also associated with the duration of a depressive episode," explains Thomas during a previous interview with SurvivorNet.
+"Psilocybin is a serotonin-2a receptor agonist that is able to disrupt these dysfunctional neural network circuits found in depression.
 During a psilocybin-assisted therapy session people may describe a mystical-type experience with deep insights that they can subsequently integrate into their daily life.
 When people emerge from these debilitating negative ruminations and feelings of disconnection, they will often describe the psilocybin-assisted therapy session as giving them a felt sense of meaning and reconnection.

-A few weeks ago, Denver was the first city in the United States to decriminalize psychedelic mushrooms, or “magic” mushrooms, or “shrooms.”
-The vote made the arrest of citizens in possession or using psilocybin mushrooms of the “the lowest law enforcement priority” in the city according to The Washington Post.
+In May 2019, Denver was the first city in the United States to decriminalize psychedelic mushrooms, or "magic" mushrooms, or "shrooms."
+The vote made the arrest of citizens in possession or using psilocybin mushrooms of the "the lowest law enforcement priority” in the city according to The Washington Post.

 However, the research on the helpfulness of psilocybin mushrooms is limited, according to Michael Pollan's recent op-ed in The New York Times.
 Pollan is the author of "How to Change Your Mind: What the New Science of Psychedelics Teaches Us About Consciousness, Dying, Addiction, Depression, and Transcendence," and he believes that research on psilocybin mushrooms and their impact is too limited to legalize them yet.